sandialabs/pyapprox/docs/source/benchmarks.rst

 Benchmarks
 ==========
-The :mod:`pyapprox.benchmarks.benchmarks` provides a number of benchmarks commonly used to evaluate the performance of quadrature, sensitivity analysis, inference and design algorithms.
+The :mod:`pyapprox.benchmarks` provides a number of benchmarks commonly used to evaluate the performance of quadrature, sensitivity analysis, inference and design algorithms.

-Following shows how to use the common interface, provided by :class:`pyapprox.benchmarks.benchmarks.Benchmark`, to access the data necessary to run a benchmark.
+Following shows how to use the common interface, provided by :class:`pyapprox.benchmarks.Benchmark`, to access the data necessary to run a benchmark.

 To demonstrate the benchmark class consider the problem of estimating sensitivity indices of the Ishigami function